These Keto Waffles are exactly what you need for a keto breakfast treat!

 ARE THESE KETO WAFFLES THE SAME AS CHAFFLES?

 The word chaffles is fun to say, isn't it?
 This almond flour waffle recipe is not the same thing as a chaffle though.
 Chaffles are waffles made from cheese and eggs.
-While they have their merits, I'm not the biggest fan of eating that much cheese for breakfast.
-I prefer this almond flour based version instead.
+They are so customizable and can be used a sandwich bread.
+Give our Keto Chaffles recipe a try.

 DO I NEED TO ADD SWEETENER TO KETO WAFFLES?